CITRIS at UC Merced

 Computer Science for All: Campus outreach programs like the new START UP SJV help area teachers engage younger students with the sciences.
 The technology world […]

 ACTIVATE is a public-private pilot initiative to support rural, low-income agricultural workers by providing access to internet and telehealth services.

 Denise D. Payán is an Assistant Professor in the Department of Public Health at the University of California, Merced.
-She directs the Community Health & Innovative Policy (CHIP) Lab which conducts applied public health and health services research to promote equitable and community-oriented policy solutions.
+She also directs the Community Health & Innovative Policy (CHIP) Lab.

 UC Merced Newsroom: The Center for Information Technology in the Interest of Society (CITRIS) and UC Merced’s Electrical Engineering and Computer Science Graduate Group present an […]

 UC Merced: Thirty-four students from San Joaquin Valley colleges are getting an opportunity to learn how to access and build careers in technology and research at a unique workshop designed to help diversify science-related fields.

 State Chief Information Officer (CIO) and Director of the California Department of Technology Amy Tong has joined the advisory board of the Center for Information […]

 Bay Area native Erin Hestir followed a non-traditional path to a position in technology before becoming an engineering professor at UC Merced.
 Inspired by her […]